Dr. Hans Snoeck's Research

 Avagyan S, Aguilo F, Kamezaki K, Snoeck HW (2011).
 Quantitative trait mapping reveals a regulatory axis involving peroxisome proliferator-activated receptors, PRDM16, transforming growth factor-2 and FLT3 in hematopoiesis.
 Blood, 118:6078-6086.

 Green M, Snoeck HW.
 (2011) Novel approaches for immune reconstitution and adaptive immune modeling with human pluripotent stem cells.
 BMC Medicine 9:51.

 Longmire TA, Ikonomou L, Hawkins F, Christodoulou C, Cao Y, Jean JC, Kwok LW, Mou H, Rajagopal J, Shen SS, Dowton AA, Serra M, Weiss DJ, Green MD, Snoeck HW, Ramirez MI, Kotton DN.
-(2012) Efficient derivation of purified lung and thyroid progenitorsfrom embryonic stem cells.
-Cell Stem Cell, in press.
+(2012) Efficient derivation of purified lung and thyroid progenitors from embryonic stem cells.
+Cell Stem Cell 10:398-411.

 Lee DF, Su J, Ang YS Carvajal-Vergara X, Mulero-Navarro S, Pereira CF, Gingold J, Wang HL, Zhao R, Sevilla A, Darr H, Williamson AJK, Chang B, Niu X, Aguilo F, Flores ER, Sher YP, Hung MC, Whetton AD, Gelb BD, Moor KA, Snoeck HW, Ma’ayan A, Schaniel C, Lemischka IR (2012).
 Regulation of Embryonic and Induced Pluripotency by Aurora Kinase-p53 Signaling.
 Cell Stem Cell, 11:179-194.